sseraj/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/setup/README.md

 ## Step 4: submit the run

-On many HPC platforms, a submission script needs to used to launch the case.
+On many HPC platforms, a submission script needs to be used to launch the case.
 For slurm based systems, a submit script like this `submit.sh` file is used:
 ```bash
 #!/bin/bash
 #SBATCH --nodes=8